scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

     # depending on your system.

-If you are using python 3 you will need to re-install after making changes to the Astropy source code.
+If you are using python 3 you will need to re-install after making changes to the Scikit-beam source code.
 Re-installing goes much faster than the initial install because it typically does not require new compilation.

 .. _edit-flow: